 Setting the stage for the festival’s opening concert will be multidisciplinary artist and researcher Zorka Wollny, who together with Andrzej Wasilewski will create a new work commissioned especially for the occasion using her "Vox Populi" installation as a starting point.
 With "Vox Populi", the artists used Tesla speakers to amplify the voices of inhabitants of an area of the Polish city of Gdansk undergoing intense gentrification, thus coupling the coil’s apparent danger with the energy of protest and unrest.
 Expanding to a wider European scale, their new work will be sung by two vocalists, each standing on opposite ends of the coil and exchanging lyrics in the form of high voltage electric sparks.
 The dangerous potential built through political polarization is discharged via disputing electrified voices.

 A special emphasis on the intersection of music and dance will be ongoing at HAU – Hebbel am Ufer (HAU2) venue via focus points on pioneering artists and art forms.
 The story and legacy of choreographer, electronic music composer, improviser, dance therapist, and pedagogue Ernest Berk will be explored over three consecutive nights.
 Berk’s versatile, innovative career spanned decades and reflected deep involvement in leftist politics and non-Western aesthetics.
 The Cologne native’s pairing of modern dance with musique concrète is one of the most unusual stylistic combinations of the 20th century.
 As with so many artists of the time, Berk’s life and work were fundamentally shaped by the turbulent political climate: the Nazi suppression of leftist and Jewish intellectuals led to the exile of Berk and his wife Lotte (also a dancer, and Jewish) to Great Britain in the 1930s.
 In England, he was among the first wave of pioneering electronic composers and continued to develop an individualised style of dance rooted in ideas of social reform and freedom of expression.
 It wasn’t until the 1980s that Berk would return to Germany – this time to Berlin – though he never truly achieved widespread recognition here.
 In the project “The Complete Expressionist”, the celebrated Berlin choreographer Christoph Winkler will oversee the long-overdue reconstruction of Ernest Berk’s dance pieces and performances of selected musical compositions as live tape concerts.
 Twelve dancers and the renowned experimental musicians groupA and Rashad Becker with Pan Daijing will perform various pieces spanning Berk’s body of work, reinterpreting and exploring the intersection of dance and music.
 A short BBC film clip about Berk, select video art pieces, and talks by British experimental musician Ian Helliwell and theatre and dance researcher Patrick Primavesi will round out the presentations.
 Listening stations featuring Berk’s numerous compositions will also be installed in the HAU2 foyer.
-The project is kindly supported by the “Tanzfonds Erbe” of the Cultural Foundation of Germany.
+The project is kindly supported by TANZFONDS ERBE – an initiative by the German Federal Cultural Foundation.